 Not everyone would agree that equal distribution is so important that a smaller cake equally distributed would be preferable to a larger and ever-growing cake unevenly distributed.
 To understand what is at stake in this debate, and why it is important to grow the size of the cake, it is worth paying further attention to the growth, productivity and value creation that have raised standards of living across the world since the advent of the industrial revolution.
 The potential to achieve even higher standards for everyone depends upon continued growth.
 As argued by Robert Lucas:

-From that perspective, labour law plays a role in ensuring that the legal framework strikes the right balance in encouraging productivity and growth alongside responding to the growing concerns about inequality.
-Ideally, both goals would be prioritized, but there is no consensus on which of the two goals takes priority in contested situations.
-The scholarly debates have canvassed a wide range of concerns relating to both fairness and efficiency.
-While fairness and efficiency are not mutually exclusive, as societies which promote justice and fairness among their citizens tend also to exhibit strong economic growth, nevertheless it is also true that these goals are often thrown into sharp conflict with each other in situations where priorities must be set concerning scarce resources.
+Ideally, both productivity and equality would be prioritized, but there is no consensus on which of the two goals takes priority in contested situations.
+While fairness and efficiency are not mutually exclusive, as societies which promote justice and fairness among their citizens tend also to exhibit strong economic growth, nevertheless it is also true that these goals often conflict with each other in situations where priorities must be set concerning scarce resources.

-Some researchers depict wage disparity as a corollary of rising prosperity across the board, emphasizing that an increase in corporate productivity yields rising incomes for both the high and low waged.
-This is particularly evident in the digital economy and the nascent artificial intelligence revolution, where leading employers like Amazon and Google have a reputation for offering better jobs for higher wages.
-From that perspective corporations are to be encouraged to do more of what they do best: innovation and profit-making.
-If everybody is better off, there is little reason to be concerned about the incidental fact that some people earn more than others.
+Some researchers emphasize that an increase in productivity means rising incomes for everyone, both the high and low waged.
+This is particularly clear in the digital economy and the artificial intelligence revolution, where employers like Google have a reputation for offering better jobs for higher wages.
+If that is true then successful corporations are to be encouraged to do more of what they do best: innovation and profit-making, and we should be less worried about what the executive is earning.
+Who cares what the CEO earns - will that affect your actual life in any way?
+Yet if everybody is better off, you will also be better off which is brilliant.
+And in that case there is little reason to be concerned about the incidental fact that some people are earning more than others.